srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 - Controlling for speed/accuracy tradeoff.
     - *We have added a discussion of (log) response time on both the accuracy of lineup evaluations and the balance between targets*
     - *Response time (split into log(response time) and effect of first trial) does not have a significant effect on the decision between cluster and trend (Chisq:4.4763, df:2, p-value=0.1067)*
-    - *Response time does have an effect on accuracy - but not in the traditional sense that an increased amount of time spent in the evaluation necessarily leads to a higher accuracy.*
+    - *Response time does have an effect on accuracy - but not in the traditional sense that an increased amount of time spent in the evaluation necessarily leads to a higher accuracy.
+At first, an increase in response time is associated with a decrease in accuracy, after about 150 seconds, this effect reverses and an increase in response time leads to higher accuracy.*
 - Would results have been different if relative difficulty of clusters vs. trends was different?
     - *Yes, the results are different, when the relative difficulty of the lineup changes.
 Relative difficulty is controlled by the parameters s_C and s_T.
-We have extended the model accordingly, and added details to the supplement.*
+We have extended the discussion of the models accordingly, and added details to the supplement.*

 ## Reviewer 2
 - The experiment is very complicated, and the result is not easily interpreted/effectively communicated